 The field of actuarial science applies mathematical principles and techniques to problems in the insurance industry.
 Progress in the field is generally based upon completion of examinations given by the Society of Actuaries.
-The Baruch College major is designed to prepare students to pass the first two exams of the Society of Actuaries year 2000 exam structure and to provide partial preparation for the third exam.
+The Baruch College major is designed to prepare students to pass the P, FM, MFE, MLC and C exams offered by the Society of Actuaries.
 Students interested in this highly structured program are urged to contact the Department of Mathematics as early as possible so that the department may assign an advisor to aid in formulating an appropriate course of study.

 Prerequisites

 MTH 2610 Calculus I 4 credits

 MTH 3010 Calculus II 4 credits

 or

-MTH 2205 Applied Calculus II 3 credits
+MTH 2205 Applied Calculus 3 credits

 MTH 3006 Integral Calculus 4 credits

 and

 ECO 1001 Micro-Economics 3 credits

 ECO 1002 Macro-Economics 3 credits

-Required Courses
+Required Course s

 MTH 3020 Intermediate Calculus 4 credits

-or
+or or

 MTH 3030 Analytic Geometry and Calculus II 5 credits

 or

 MTH 3050 Multi-Variable and Vector Calculus 4 credits

 and

 MTH 3300 Algorithms, Computers, and Programming I 3 credits

 MTH 4120 Introduction to Probability 4 credits

 MTH 4410 Theory of Interest 4 credits

 MTH 4500 Mathematical Finance 4 credits

 FIN 3000 Principles of Finance 3 credits

 FIN 3610 Corporate Finance 3 credits

-Students who have completed MTH 3120 must register for MTH 4119 as an independent study (please consult t the Department of Mathematics
+Students who have completed MTH 3120 must register for MTH 4119 as an independent study (please consult the Department of Mathematics).

 Electives In addition, one course must be chosen from the following list of electives:

 MTH 4115 Numerical Methods for Differential Equations in Finance 4 credits

 MTH 4125 Introduction to Stochastic Processes 4 credits

-MTH 4130 Mathematics of Statistics 4 credits

-MTH 4135 Computational Methods in Probability 3 credits

-MTH 4420 Actuarial Mathematics 4 credits

-MTH 4421 Actuarial Mathematics II 4 credits

-MTH 4451 Risk Theory 4 credits

-MTH 5500 Stochastic Calculus for Finance 4 credits
+MTH 4130 Mathematics of Statistics 4 credits MTH 4135 Computational Methods in Probability 3 credits MTH 4420 Actuarial Mathematics 4 credits MTH 4421 Actuarial Mathematics II 4 credits MTH 4451 Short-Term Insurance Mathematics (formerly Risk Theory) 4 credits MTH 5500 Stochastic Calculus for Finance 4 credits